 All students in grades K through 8 are required to wear a uniform except on designated free dress days (first and third Fridays of the month).
-The uniform plaid in skirts and the jumper may be purchased at Dennis Uniform Company, however it is a special order item.
+The uniform plaid may be purchased from Lands End.
 The plaid is not required.
-Uniform items can also be purchased at Lands’ End and provide a listing of required uniform styles for Hope Lutheran School.
+Other uniform items such as shirts, shorts, pants and skorts can also be purchased at Lands’ End and provide a listing of required uniform styles for Hope Lutheran School.
 Uniforms may be purchased from other retailers other than Dennis Uniform Company or Lands’ End (such as Target, Old Navy or French Toast), but must closely follow the school uniform guidelines or the styles already designated for Hope Lutheran School on the Lands’ End web site.

 To view the approved uniform styles at Lands’ End click here and enter our school number: 900147711